Elastic (NYSE:ESTC) Price Target Raised to $85.00

-Elastic (NYSE:ESTC – Get Free Report) had its price target hoisted by stock analysts at Robert W. Baird from $80.00 to $85.00 in a research note issued to investors on Friday, FlyOnTheWall reports.
-Robert W. Baird’s target price indicates a potential upside of 37.36% from the stock’s previous close.
+Elastic (NYSE:ESTC – Free Report) had its price target raised by Canaccord Genuity Group from $79.00 to $85.00 in a research report report published on Friday, Benzinga reports.
+The firm currently has a buy rating on the stock.

 Insider Activity at Elastic